ossf/scorecard/docs/checks.md

 Tier 4 Requirements (9/10 points):
   - Require at least 2 reviewers for approval before merging
-  - For administrators: Require review from code owners
+  - Require review from code owners

 Tier 5 Requirements (10/10 points):
   - For administrators: Dismiss stale reviews and approvals when new commits are pushed